Weiming-Hu/CES597/README.md

 - `R/` contains the R scripts for data analyses and visualization.
 - `data/` contains the test data sets and the R script to generate them.
+- `reports/` contains the continuous reports for the project.
+The sources can be found in the [Write-Up](#write-up) section below.
 - `.gitignore` is the file specifying which files should be ignored in Git.
 - `CMakeLists.txt` guides CMake to generate a make file.
 Please see README.md for detailed usage.
 - `LICENSE.txt` is the MIT license.